You want to hear something funny? Or more honestly, ironic?

 I said to him: “You have all the answers already.
 What more do you want?
 What do you want from me at this point?”

 For two days, I was too pissed to work.

-Instead, I went to see my sponsor, Courtney (who is also happens to be a genealogical researcher, by the way.
+Instead, I went to see my sponsor, Courtney (who is also a genealogical researcher, by the way.
 Ironic?).